 Going Out With a Bang: Janis Joplin's Hard-Partying Wake

-When Janis Joplin died of a heroin overdose on October 4, 1970, she left behind a will that included an offbeat stipulation: $2,500 to fund a hard-partying wake in her memory.
-Her loved ones threw the bash three weeks later at the Lion’s Share, a San Anselmo, CA venue that had hosted many of Joplin’s gigs.
-The invitations read, “Drinks are on Pearl,” a reference to Joplin’s nickname.
+When Janis Joplin died of a heroin overdose on October 4, 1970, she left behind a will that included an offbeat, albeit totally in-character, stipulation: $2500 of her estate should be dedicated to funding a hard-partying wake in her memory.

 Joplin's loved ones threw the bash three weeks later, on October 26, 1970.
 The "wake" was held at the Lion’s Share, a popular rock venue in San Anselmo, California, which had hosted many of Joplin’s gigs as well as acts such as Van Morrison, Country Joe and the Fish, and even Randy Newman (who performed his very first concert at the Lion's Share).

 The invitations to the event read: "Drinks are on Pearl"—a reference to Joplin’s nickname—and an estimated 300 guests were in attendance.
 How did the party go?
 Probably exactly how you'd expect such a fête to play out.